mixmash11/django_crash_course/Notes/Notes.md

 Sometimes the test DB isn't erased at the end of testing.
 If a test refuses to fix or a field isn't present, try checking that.

 Play the test coverage game.

+You can use Django with FastAPI

+### Class Based Views